 - More established organizations (operating for 3+ years) must include financial statements for the current year and two preceding years, including a detailed breakdown of revenue and expenses.

-This information is usually included in part six of Form 1023, but if you have additional financial information that is not specifically asked for, it wouldn’t hurt to add it to your application.
+This information is usually included in part six of Form 1023, and is necessary to be compliant with 501(c)(3) accounting standards, but if you have additional financial information that is not specifically asked for, it wouldn’t hurt to add it to your application.

 This one only applies to nonprofits that will be represented by a third party.
 Form 2848 gives the third party authorization to speak on your behalf.